gshakhn/gshakhn.github.io/_posts/2016-04-16-on-a-new-blog-look.markdown

 3. Create a new branch based on minimal-mistakes's `master`.
 4. Make sure I can run the blog locally.
 See below for some problems I hit.
 5. Modify the config with my info.
 6. Get rid of the default navigation links in `_data/navigation.yml`.
-They were pointing to  minimal-mistaks's docs.
+They were pointing to  minimal-mistakes's docs.
 7. [`git cherry-pick`](http://stackoverflow.com/questions/1670970/how-to-cherry-pick-multiple-commits) all of the post commits from the old blog.
 8. Go through some migration problems.
 See below.
 9. Delete the old `master` branch.